connorh315/anomaly/docs/GETTINGSTARTED.md

 Author: "connorh315"
 Version: "1.0" (Again, not currently used, but will be in future versions of Anomaly) Build HDR File: Checked (Really important that you check this!)
-Archive version: "V11" (this is the version used by LEGO Dimensions)
+Archive version: "V11" (This is the version used by LEGO Dimensions)
 ```

 > [!WARNING]